 The temple is also an especially popular spot when the cherry blossoms bloom around April, and on the Buddha’s birthday, when it is decorated with hundreds of paper lanterns (for the best temple in Busan to witness the Lantern Festival, see my article on Samgwangsa.)

 Of all the temples I’ve been to in Busan, Haedong Yonggungsa is the one I had the highest expectations for, but also the only one I left feeling I wasn’t sure whether I actually liked it.
+I had similar feelings about (but was still really glad I visited) Gamcheon Culture Village, the super colorful arts village in Busan.

 Sea lovers should also check out my guide to beautiful Taejongdae Resort Park on the south Busan coast!